traktofon/FortranFiles.jl/docs/src/tests.md

 * gfortran (a reasonably recent version, which understands the `-std=f2008` flag)
 * GNU make
 * Perl
+Additionally, the test suite needs the following Julia packages, which can be installed with `Pkg.add`:
+* Iterators

 The tests perform the following steps:
 1. Create the Fortran source code, and compile it.